Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Control and Visibility in Google

-As you can see from all the features above, the security and control capabilities of the G Suite and Google Cloud just keep getting better.
+As you can see from all the features above, the security and control capabilities of the Google Work Space (G Suite and Google Cloud just keep getting better.
 As we look forward to a new decade of Google Cloud solutions, and a digital Google Cloud Next experience this year, it’s likely that we’ll see even more opportunities for security and privacy management emerging from the tech giant.

 In the meantime, if you want to learn more about how to get the most out of the admin features available from Google, contact Apps Admins today!